linuxkit/linuxkit/docs/gcp.md

 ## Build an image

-Add a `gcp` output line to your yaml config, see the example in `examples/gcp.yml`.
+Add a `gcp-img` output line to your yaml config, see the example in `examples/gcp.yml`.

 Then do `moby build myfile.yml`

+This will create a local `myfile.img.tar.gz` compressed image file.

+## Push image

-This will create a local `myfile.img.tar.gz` compressed image file, upload it to the specified bucket, and create a bootable image.
+Do `moby push gcp -project myproject-1234 -bucket bucketname myfile.img.tar.gz` to upload it to the specified bucket, and create a bootable image from the stored image.

 ## Create an instance and connect to it